pyenv-win/pyenv-win/README.md

 ## How to get updates

-- Installed via pip
+- If installed via pip
    - Add pyenv-win installed path to `easy_install.pth` file which is located in site-package.
 Now pyenv-win is recognised by pip
    - Get updates via pip `pip install --upgrade pyenv-win`
-- Installed via git
+- If installed via Git
-   - Go to the `%USERPROFILE%/.pyenv/pyenv-win` (which is your installed path) and type `git pull`
+   - Go to the `%USERPROFILE%/.pyenv/pyenv-win` (which is your installed path) and run `git pull`
-- Installed via zip
+- If installed via zip
+   - Download the latest zip and extract it
-   - Go to the path `%USERPROFILE$/.pyenv/pyenv-win/` replace `libexec` and `bin` folder
+   - Go to `%USERPROFILE%/.pyenv/pyenv-win/` and replace the folders `libexec` and `bin` with the new ones you just downloaded

 ## FAQ

 - **Question:** Does pyenv for windows support python2?
- **Answer:** Yes, We are supporting python2 from the version 2.0.1.
-We are supporting from 2.0.1 until the python.org officially removes.
+   - **Answer:** Yes, We support python2 from version 2.0.1.
+We support it from 2.0.1 until python.org officially removes it.

 - **Question:** Does pyenv for windows support python3?
- **Answer:** Yes, we are supporting python3 from the version 3.0.
-We are supporting from 3.0 until the python.org officially removes.
+   - **Answer:** Yes, we support python3 from version 3.0.
+We support it from 3.0 until python.org officially removes it.

-- **Question:** I am getting an issue `batch file cannot be found.` while installing python, what to do?
+- **Question:** I am getting the issue `batch file cannot be found.` while installing python, what should I do?
-  **Answer:** You can ignore it.
+   - **Answer:** You can ignore it.
 It's calling `pyenv rehash` command before creating the bat file in few devices.

 - **Question:** System is stuck while uninstalling the python version, what to do?
-  **Answer:** It's based on the system policies in few computers, recommend to uninstall in these computers by going to the path `%USERPROFILE%/.pyenv/pyenv-win/install_cache/`.
+   - **Answer:** It's based on the system policies in some computers, recommend to uninstall in these computers by going to the path `%USERPROFILE%/.pyenv/pyenv-win/install_cache/`.
 I believe you know manual uninstallation.
 Please remove the `site-package` and `scripts` while uninstalling (mandatory).
 Double check the python version folder doesn't exist in the path `%USERPROFILE%/.pyenv/pyenv-win/versions/` if exist please do remove it (mandatory).

-- **Question:** I installed pyenv-win using pip how to uninstall it?
+- **Question:** I installed pyenv-win using pip.
+How can I uninstall it?
-  **Answer:** Follow How to get updates in pip [link](#how-to-get-updates) and then `pip uninstall pyenv-win`
+   - **Answer:** Follow the pip instructions in [How to get updates](#how-to-get-updates) and then run `pip uninstall pyenv-win`

 ## How to contribute